Communities await first US limits on 'forever chemicals'

 “With this recent PFAS issue, it’s one more reason to be certain that you shouldn’t drink the water in Commerce City,” she said.

-New standards, however, will force tradeoffs, according to Charlie Seidel, president of a water consultant company.
+New standards, however, will force tradeoffs, according to Chad Seidel, president of a water consultant company.

 “Resources going towards addressing this are in some ways coming at a cost” of other needs, like removing dangerous lead pipes and replacing aged water mains, he said.